ethereum/solidity-website/src/events/solidity-summit-2023.md

 - Layer 2 support, cross-chain support
 - Mechanisms / programming patterns (on the EVM) like mutexes, state machines, upgradeable contracts, libraries, create2, etc.

-## Registrations will open soon.
+## Registrations are open!

 Tickets for the Solidity Summit 2023 are free and given out on an application basis.
-Applications will open soon.

-The event will be live-streamed and recorded.
-You don't need to sign up to watch the livestream.
-The link for the livestream will be added to the event page closer to the event.
+Applications are open.

+### Can't attend?

+Can't make it to Istanbul in person?
+No worries, the event will be live-streamed and recorded.
+Before the event, we'll send out instructions on how to join us online.
+To view the live stream, you do not need to sign up.